mousepawmedia/devdocs/network/source/serverconfig/hawksnest.rst

 in ``/opt`` for this purpose, set its permissions, and tell Phabricator where to find it.

-..
-WARNING:: This is critical!
+..  warning:: This is critical!
 If you forget this, you'll have a plethora of
     ``500 Internal Server Error`` messages, an unhandled exception at the bottom of all pages, and some missing stuff.